Luke 8: 3

 “Mary (called Magdalene) from whom seven demons had come out; Joanna the wife of Chuza, the manager of Herod’s household; Susanna; and many others.
 These women were helping to support them out of their own means.”

-From our perspective at Christian School Management (CSM), it is no casual statement to call this the Mary Principle.
+From our perspective at CSM, it is no casual statement to call this the Mary Principle.
 The women mentioned in Luke’s Gospel had been “cured of evil spirits and diseases” (v.
 2).
-They had experienced an astonishing change in their circumstances and were giving, we might assume, out of gratitude for deliverance.
-We can assume that these women were also the same ones who, in Luke 23 and 24, gave Jesus’ body its final ministrations and were the first at the tomb the next day.
+They had experienced an astonishing change in their circumstances and were giving out of gratitude for deliverance.
+These women were the same ones who, in Luke 23 and 24, gave Jesus’ body its final ministrations and were the first at the tomb the next day.
 Certainly, having someone as wealthy as Joanna in the ranks would have been enormously important in order to cover the expenses of this work.
 It is one of the great ironies of history to note that Jesus’ ministry was funded in part by Herod!

 Why pick the name ‘Mary’?
-Mary Magdalene, a member of this influential group, is so important that she is mentioned at least 12 times, more than many of the apostles, and mentioned in connection with the key events of Jesus’ life.
-These women were not just appurtenances, but key and vital members of Jesus’ work with characteristics that one might find in other passages such as Proverbs 31.
+Mary Magdalene, a member of this influential group, is so important that she is mentioned at least 12 times in the Gospels, more than many of the apostles, and mentioned in connection with the key events of Jesus’ life.
+She and the other women were not just appurtenances, but key and vital members of Jesus’ work with characteristics that one might find in other Bible passages such as Proverbs 31.
 Connecting philanthropy to these women is to establish important points about the work of raising money for Christian schools.
 There are five operating principles that the Lukan narrative identifies:

 Interestingly, Christian schools have trouble asking people for money.
 It would seem that Jesus and his disciples were not shy about it.
 Mary, Joanna, and many others supported their work.
-The Mary Principle suggests that many want to support the work of Jesus in the Christian school and need to be asked.
+The Mary Principle implicitly states that many want to support the work of Jesus in the Christian school and need to be asked.
 Penelope Burk in her research into giving says that, for example, “9 to 10 percent of people say they have put bequests in their wills, but more than 30 percent say they would definitely do it or take under serious consideration if asked.”

 It is clear that our schools do not have the confidence, or they do not think it is right, to ask their potential supporters for money.
 There is sometimes the thought that these people SHOULD give and we shouldn’t have to ask them.
 We do not take a position on that.
 What we do know is that if the school does not ask them, many who would give will not.
 After all, they ARE being asked by many other organizations and individuals, sometimes on a weekly basis, to contribute to many worthy causes.

 The Christian school needs philanthropic dollars.
 It is not a “love of money” that leads to asking for investment into the lives of children in the school.
-It is an appreciation of the need to serve the children of the school and carry out its mission.
+It is an appreciation of the needs that truly exist in the delivery of the school’s mission.
 It is because the school can clearly and authentically identify a future-oriented need.
 It is done with complete integrity and open accountability.
 It is done transparently and without embarrassment.
-It is done with the operating budget taken care of – it is not a replacement for good daily management and accounting practices.

-From the donor’s perspective, the gift is given because it has been asked for.
-Donors feel that their philanthropy is an excellent investment in the future.
-They equally feel that they are honored in their giving – first, by being asked within the context of a plan; second, by being included appropriately in the conversation; third, by being thanked, told that their gift was used as asked, and given evidence that children benefited.
-Finally, the donor is treated in a way that makes him or her want to be equally or more generous the following year.
+The donor wants to give.
+The donor has no problem with giving but wants to be asked.
+Donors want their philanthropy to be an excellent investment in the future.
+They want to be asked within the context of a plan, to be included appropriately in the conversation, to be thanked, to be told that their gift was used as asked, and to be given evidence that children benefited as a result of the gift.
+When donors are treated in this way, they will want to be equally or more generous the following year.
 A “tired” donor is typically someone for whom these things have not happened.
 Burnout amongst donors is a result of bad practice, not a waning of generosity.

 The Mary Principle is built on the Ox Principle.
 A school that balances its budget, limits its debt, compensates its employees professionally, and has a reserve is a school that is positioned to succeed in raising money optimally.
 The school that manages its budget poorly, fails to charge tuition that pays the bills, goes into debt, and asks its employees to work “sacrificially,” i.e., without sufficient income to raise their families, is positioned to fail in any meaningful fund-raising.
 These two principles work hand in hand.